-Ride On teaches adaptive horseback riding to children and adults with physical and cognitive disabilities and we provide physical and occupational therapy specializing in using the movement of the horse to improve specific medical conditions.
-Ride On has given over 114,000 safe, effective and individualized lessons and therapy treatments and currently serves 225 individuals each week.
+Ride On teaches adaptive horseback riding to children and adults with physical and cognitive disabilities and we provide Physical, Occupational, and Speech and Language therapy specializing in using the movement of the horse to improve specific medical conditions.
+Ride On has given over 130,000 safe, effective and individualized lessons and therapy treatments and currently serves 225 individuals each week.

 Adaptive or therapeutic riding is a unique combination of sport, recreation and education.
 Specially trained PATH certified instructors use their knowledge of disabilities to teach horsemanship skills to riders with varying ability levels.

 A typical lesson involves safety on and around horses, warm up exercises, games and riding skills including equitation and obstacle.
 Increased strength, balance and self-esteem are some of the benefits of this wonderful recreational activity.

 All riders wear an ASTM-SEI approved helmet and use standard English or western tack or equipment specially adapted to their needs.
 Riders should wear long pants and closed toe shoes or boots.

 Lessons are charged by the session and are 8 weeks long.
 Our staff will evaluate students and their goals and ability will determine the length of the riding lesson.
 Lessons are $53 for a ½ hour private or a 1-hour group lesson (3 or more riders).
 The minimum recommended age for adaptive riding is 5 years old however we do have programs for younger children.
 Scholarships are available for those in financial need.